SimonB2009/SerialMonitor_setupundloopTest/README.md

 # SerialMonitor_setupundloopTest
-Simple Software to run on an Arduino Uno to find out was loop and setup is.
+Simple Software to run on an Arduino Uno to see what the loop and setup function stand for.